Policies and Procedures

 Please do not bring your child to nursery if they are unwell as they may spread their illness to other children and staff.
-If you are not sure what to call us and we will advise you 01274 200589
+If you are not sure what to do, call us and we will advise you 01274 200589

 Special Education Needs

 Our Admission Arrangements for Children with Special Educational Needs

 We recognise the vital role of parents/carers in the identification, assessment, and response to their children’s special educational needs.
 We will work in true partnership with parents/carers, valuing their views and contributions and keeping them fully involved in their child’s education.